7avista/Brain_Cancer_Diagnosis/README.md

 ### 4. Consolidation

-The`JSON` outputs from the first two steps will be gathered here, and *aggregation objects* for OEB vizualisation will be created based on the `minimal_aggregation_template.json`.
+The`JSON` outputs from the first two steps will be gathered here, and *aggregation objects* for OEB vizualisation will be created based on the [`minimal_aggregation_template.json`][json-template].
 Thus, this is the file you need to adapt in order to control which metrics are plotted and which will be the plots in OEB.
-You can set visualization types for local plotting in [`manage_assessment_data.py`][assess-py].
 The current python scripts have been copied from [TCGA_benchmarking_dockers](https://github.com/inab/TCGA_benchmarking_dockers), and only support 2D plots with x and y axes.

 ### 5. Adapt `nextflow.config` and `main.nf`